Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

-1. It restricts your child’s emotions
+1. It restricts children’s emotions

 2. It doesn’t provide your child teachable moments

-What to say instead of stop crying
+What to do instead

 So far, we’ve learned that telling our kids to stop crying isn’t the most effective or ideal response.
 What to do instead?

 “But what if my child was misbehaving?” you might ask.
-“Won’t comforting him enable and encourage his misbehavior?”
+“Won’t comforting him enable and encourage misbehavior?”

-In short, no. Enabling misbehavior means letting him rip pages out of the book or hit his sister.
-Comforting your crying child doesn’t make him cry even more.
-He won’t think, “Well, that was nice.
-I’ll cry some more so mom can hold me again.”
+In short, no. Enabling misbehavior means allowing him to keep ripping pages out of the book or hitting his sister.
+Comforting a crying child doesn’t make him cry even more.
+He won’t think, Well, that was nice.
+I’ll cry some more so mommy can hold me again.

 - Here’s How to Address Your Child’s Failures